Mechanically Polished Concrete (Hiperfloor®)

 MPC – The Cost

-MPC (Mechanically Polished Concrete) is more expensive upfront, however it is the cheapest flooring solution available over the life of the floor.
-Residential floors range from $100 to $120 per m² + GST, Commercial floors (MPC) ranges from $75 – $110 per m2 + GST*
+MPC (mechanically polished concrete) is more expensive upfront, however it is the cheapest flooring solution available over the life of the floor.
+Residential floors range from $100 to $120 per m² + GST, Commercial floors (MPC) range from $75 – $110 per m2 + GST*

-For both types of polished concrete you can select your level of aggregate exposure that you want to see.
+For all types of polished concrete you can select the level of aggregate exposure that you want to see.
 There are some circumstances where the concrete is too soft for minimal exposure.
-The levels are commonly known as
+The levels are commonly known as:

-- Nil Exposure – light burnish – Very little to no stone shows on the surface of the concrete (this is difficult to achieve unless the concrete has been poured perfectly)
+- Nil Exposure/Burnished concrete finish/Industrial Look – Very little to no stone shows on the surface of the concrete (this is difficult to achieve unless the concrete has been poured specifically for Nil exposure concrete polishing)

-- Minimal/random exposure – This is where there is small amounts of stone visible on the surface – some areas may have no exposure and some may have heavy.
-This is also referred to as a salt and pepper look and is achieved by just a light grind – approx 1-2mm from surface.
+- Minimal/random/semi exposure – This is where there are small amounts of stone/aggregate visible – some areas may have no exposure and some may have heavy exposure.
+This is also referred to as a salt and pepper look and is achieved by between 1 – 3 passes of the correctly sized diamonds – to reach approx 3mm to 4mm below the surface.
+The size of the aggregate in your concrete mix also affects the type of ‘salt and pepper’ look you will achieve.

-- Full exposure – this is where you can see all the stones on the surface and requires a heavy grind – usually approx 5ml below the surface.
+- Full exposure – This is where you can see all the stones on the surface and it requires a heavy grind – usually from 5mm up to 10mm below the surface.

 Flooring Comparison Chart